MSP Noise Abatement Efforts

 Pilot Education Program and Noise Abatement Sensitivity Training

 The MAC works with the aircraft operators that utilize MSP and with the Air Traffic Controllers to encourage awareness of noise issues and to help increase compliance with current noise abatement procedures.
-In 2010, an MSP Pilot Guide was published on the Noise Program Office website and distributed to airlines operating at MSP.
+In 2010, an MSP Pilot Guide was published on the Community Relations Office website and distributed to airlines operating at MSP.

 West Cargo Ramp Hushkitted Aircraft Engine Start Procedure